 - Avoid cheap content and duplicate pages.

 Avoid all other shady practices, too.
 Google’s algorithm will punish you for foul play.
-Tap or click here for Kim’s chat with an SEO expert who explains how you can boost your rankings and make more money online.
+Tap or click here for Kim’s chat with an SEO expert who explains how to boost your rankings and make more money online.

 The same goes for any social media platform on which your brand has a page.
 Focus on creating great posts in a professional font.
 You should also have a friendly, approachable tone, so anyone who visits your site feels welcome.

-After identifying your core demographic, you’ll be able to choose the social media platforms most likely to reach your intended customer.
-For example, young professionals use LinkedIn while millennials are still using Instagram.
+After identifying your core demographic, you can choose the social media platforms most likely to reach your intended customer.
+For example, young professionals use LinkedIn, while millennials still use Instagram.
 Boomers tend to be more interested in their Facebook feeds than TikTok’s For You page.

 You can pay for ad services on any of these sites.
-You could increase your audience’s brand awareness with a strong content strategy if you’re lucky.
+If you’re lucky, you could increase your audience’s brand awareness with a strong content strategy.

 4. Bet you didn’t know this: Bartering is one of the top ways to make more money

 Sure, you might feel nervous asking for freebies.
 But partnerships are the backbone of the business industry.
 The world is full of brands like you doing everything they can to contact customers.

 Along the way, small business owners rack up a long list of needs.
 You might need mass mailer software, for example.
 When you look up software, consider reaching out to the programmers.

 RELATED: 9 free software copycats that work better than the real expensive programs